Eliciting ambiguity with mixing bets: Optimal Mixing under Ambiguity Aversion

 Consider the task of eliciting beliefs about an event $E$ from an agent with unknown preferences.
-The state space is given by $S=\{E,E^c\} \times [0,1]$, where any state $s\in S$ describes the realization of the event $E$ and the independent random draw $r$ of the elicitation mechanism.
-The agent's preferences $\succeq$ are defined on acts $l:S \mapsto \mathcal{X}$ that assign an outcome to each state.
-The set of all acts is denoted by $\cF$.
+The state space is given by $S=\{E,E^c\}$, where any state $s\in S$ describes the realization of the event $E$.
+Following the \citet{anscombe1963definition} framework, the agent's preferences $\succeq$ are defined on acts that assign to each state a lottery over money rewards.
+Formally, a mixing bet with choice $x$ can be associated with such an act.
+For any $p\in[0,1]$, let $[p]^w_0$ denote the lottery that pays out a prize $w$ with probability $p$ and $0$ with probability $1-p$.
+The act resulting from a mixing bet with prize $w$, odds $q$ and response $x$ can be described as

-Throughout the paper, some kind of aversion to ambiguity is assumed within one of several ambiguity sensitive preferences.

-\begin{assumption}[ambiguity aversion] The agent has ambiguity averse smooth second order or variational preferences, where the random draw $r$ is independent from $E$ and uniformly distributed. \end{assumption}

-Essentially, Regularity Condition \ref{ass:amb} imply expected utility for the lottery (risk) and ambiguity aversion for acts that depend on the event $E$.
-Regularity Conditions \ref{ass:amb} contain maxmin preferences as a special case.
-Note that the assumption on the random draw $r$ has to be formulated differently depending on the preference class at hand.\footnote{ See \cite{klibanoff2001stochastically} for behavioral definition of independent randomization devices.} Similarly, the exact definition of ambiguity aversion depends on the class of preferences.
-For details see Regularity Conditions \ref{ass:maxmin} for maxmin, Regularity Conditions \ref{ass:limitedVP} for variational, and Regularity Conditions \ref{ass:smooth} for second order preferences.